 Lifecycle costs for water taxis are not being tracked, given replacements are a large cost (~$20 million) and it is unlikely maintenance costs will exceed replacement costs.
 The current program within the Marine Division has the capability to track lifecycle costs, but resources are limited to conduct such an analysis.

-For non-revenue vehicles, staff look at the cost to repair versus the cost to replace analysis on major vehicles, based on current age.
+For non-revenue vehicles, staff analyze the cost to repair versus the cost to replace analysis on major vehicles, based on current age.

 Additional Considerations